What is aortic valve replacement surgery?

 Advancing Care for Structural Heart Disease at Ohio State

 Aortic Valve Replacement at Ohio State

-Ohio State's approaches to aortic valve replacement from co-director of the Structural Heart Disease program, Barry George, MD
+Our approaches to aortic valve replacement from co-director of the Structural Heart Disease program, Barry George, MD.

 Life-Saving Valve Replacement

-Learn how Ohio State's team saved Veneta's life with a transcatheter aortic valve replacement procedure.
+Learn how the team at Ohio State saved Veneta's life with a transcatheter aortic valve replacement procedure.

 How the TAVR Procedure Works